buildbot/buildbot/master/docs/developer/cls-changesources.rst

 .. py:class:: PollingChangeSource

-    This is a legacy class for polling change sources not yet ported to the :py:class::`BuildbotService` component lifecycle.
+    This is a legacy class for polling change sources not yet ported to the :py:class:`BuildbotService` component lifecycle.
     Do not use for new code.